jarios86/biodiversity_spiking_dataset/README.md

 ## Overview

 This repository contains three IPYNB files for converting two classical datasets (audio and image) into spiking datasets.
-To do so, an artificial cochlea and an artificial retina simulator were used.
+To do so, an artificial cochlea (NAS) and an artificial retina simulator (ESIM) were used.

 ## Requirements